2022 Los Angeles Rams season: Week 16: vs. Denver Broncos

 Playing their first-ever game on Christmas Day, the Rams put together their best performance of the season, scoring on eight consecutive possessions in a rout of the Broncos in L.A.'s final regular season home game.
 Despite playing with their 13th different offensive line combination in 15 games, the Rams' offense displayed considerable strength against the Broncos' defense, which was rated No. 3 in the NFL up to that point, rolling up 388 total yards.
 Running back Cam Akers had his best individual game of the season, rushing the ball 23 times for 118 yards and scoring a career-high three touchdowns.
-Quarterback Baker Mayfield completed 24 of 28 passes for 230 yards and two touchdowns, both of which went to tight end Tyler Higbee (9 receptions, 94 yards), whose 9-yard TD reception in the first quarter made him the Rams' all-time leader in touchdown receptions by a tight end in team history.
+Quarterback Baker Mayfield completed 24 of 28 passes for 230 yards and two touchdowns, both of which went to tight end Tyler Higbee (nine receptions, 94 yards), whose 9-yard TD reception in the first quarter made him the Rams' all-time leader in touchdown receptions by a tight end in team history.
 Kicker Matt Gay added field goals of 30, 53, and 55 yards for Los Angeles.
-Meanwhile, the Rams’ defense recorded six sacks (two by newly acquired defensive end Larrell Murchison) and four interceptions.
+Meanwhile, the Rams’ defense recorded six sacks (two by newly-acquired defensive end Larrell Murchison) and four interceptions.
 Rookie cornerback Cobie Durant had two interceptions, the second of which he returned 85 yards for the game's final touchdown.
 With the win, the Rams improved to 5–10, winning their fifth straight game against Denver dating back to 2006, when the team was based in St. Louis.

 Week 17: at Los Angeles Chargers

-A lackluster second half doomed the Rams in their first regular season matchup against their fellow tenants at SoFi Stadium.
+A lackluster second half doomed the Rams in the first regular season matchup against the teams since both moved into SoFi Stadium.
 Kicker Matt Gay's 23-yard field goal near the end of the first quarter gave the Rams their only lead of the game.
 The Chargers pulled ahead as running back Austin Ekeler ran for touchdowns of 10 and 72 yards in the second quarter to help build a 17–10 halftime lead.
 Ekeler (10 carries, 122 yards) became the first running back to surpass 100 rushing yards against the Rams defense during the 2022 regular season.
 Chargers quarterback Justin Herbert completed 21 of 28 passes for 212 yards and threw two touchdowns in the second half, one to former Rams tight end Gerald Everett in the third quarter.
 The Rams were led by running back Cam Akers, who had 19 carries for 123 yards while fellow running back Malcolm Brown had a 23-yard run in the second quarter for the Rams' only touchdown.
 Quarterback Baker Mayfield completed 11 of 19 passes for 132 yards, but was sacked three times and fumbled once as the Rams were held to only 56 total offensive yards in the second half.
 The team's 11th defeat of the season surpassed the 1999 Denver Broncos for the most losses suffered by a defending Super Bowl champion.